 Types of Pronouns Exercise

-Can you identify the type of pronoun used in each sentence below?
+If you’re looking for a quick pronoun review, have students try out this exercise.
+Can they identify the type of pronoun used in each sentence below?
 The pronoun in each sentence is highlighted in bold.

 - He likes to eat ice cream.